Loneknight73/uvmlogfilter/README.md

 A Scala program to filter UVM logs

 ## Purpose
-The goal of this program is to perform filtering of UVM logs to extract only informations that may be interesting to the user.
+The goal of this program is to perform filtering of UVM logs to extract only information that may be interesting to the user.
-The whole log is divided in records.
-The first one starts at the first line recognized as a UVM_* message, and ends at the last line before the next UVM_* message (or at the end of the file).
+The whole log is divided in records, that start at lines recognized as a UVM_* message, and end at the last line before the next UVM_* message (or at the end of the file).
 Currently logs can be filtered based on:

 * Severity